khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 #### Light

-This color is reserved for spinners on dark background only (buttons for example).
+The light variant is reserved for spinners on a dark background.
+For example, primary buttons or in the context of a dark UI.

 ## Design specification